intel-analytics/ipex-llm/python/llm/example/CPU/Applications/autogen/README.md

 ```

 Change the Model Name:
-> Assume you are using the model `Mistral-7B-Instruct-v0.2` and your model is downloaded to `autogen/model/Mistral-7B-Instruct-v0.2`.
+> Assume you use the model `Mistral-7B-Instruct-v0.2` and your model is downloaded to `autogen/model/Mistral-7B-Instruct-v0.2`.
 You should rename the model to `autogen/model/bigdl` and run `python -m bigdl.llm.serving.model_worker --model-path ... --device cpu`.
-This ensures the proper usage of the BigDL adapted FastChat.
+This ensures the proper usage of the BigDL-adapted FastChat.

 Potential Error Note:
 > If you get `RuntimeError: Error register to Controller` in the worker terminal, please set `export no_proxy='localhost'` to ensure the registration